Jawaharlal Nehru University sedition row: Aftermath

 On 3 March 2016, Kanhaiya Kumar gave a speech to a packed auditorium on the JNU campus, in which he said he was seeking, not freedom from India, but freedom within India.
 He appealed to his fellow students to free the nation from the clutches of the Rashtriya Swayamsevak Sangh, which he said was trying to divide the nation.
 Referring to the ABVP, whose members were instrumental in bringing about his arrest, he called them his "opposition", not his enemy.
 He urged his supporters to keep raising the slogans of azadi (freedom).

-Following the ruling of the university appointed committee, the students of JNU that had been punished stated that they would not accept their punishment, and would not vacate their hostels as the university had ordered.
+Following the ruling of the university-appointed committee, the students of JNU who had been punished stated that they would not accept their punishment, and would not vacate their hostels as the university had ordered.
 On 28 May, 25 students launched an indefinite hunger strike, demanding that their punishment be overturned.
 Various students withdrew from the strike as it progressed, due to deteriorating health.
 On 10 May, Khalid and Bhattacharya filed a petition in the Delhi High Court against their sentences.
 On 12 May, a number of other students, including Kanhaiya Kumar, challenged their punishment in the High Court.
 The same day, the High Court stayed the punishment meted out to the students until 19 September, on the condition that the students suspend their hunger strike (which had run for 16 days up to that point), and allow the university to function normally.

 On 23 August, the appellate authority of JNU, which heard the students' appeal against their sanctions, upheld the ruling of the investigative committee, although a few of the fines were reduced.
 The students were given a two-week deadline to comply with the order.
 On 5 September, the Delhi High Court put the order on hold, and postponed a hearing on the matter.
 In between these two events, Kumar, Khalid, and Bhattacharya were also given regular bail in place of the interim bail they had previously been granted in the sedition case.
 A few days later, the Delhi High court further postponed the enactment of the university order to 19 October, and in the interim asked for the university's response to the students' petition.